business woman having meeting with two others at table

 Meet Megan Halsch, Healthcare Recruiter Communicates for Success

-“Placing an allied health clinician in a new setting to gain the type of experience they want can really make the difference in the life of a jobseeker,” says Megan Halsch, senior recruiting manager with Club Staffing.
+“Placing an allied health clinician in a new setting to gain the type of experience they want can really make the difference in the life of a jobseeker,” says Megan Halsch, senior recruiting manager with AMN Healthcare.
 “Many times clinicians want to diversify their résumé, and contract positions offer the perfect opportunity because they allow for 13-week experiences in a variety of settings, with different patient populations and therapy teams.”

 Megan_Halsch.jpg